Kaleem Simon

-Kaleem Strawbrige-Simon (born 8 July 1996) is a professional footballer who plays as a winger for Fleetwood United in the UAE Second Division.
+Kaleem Strawbrige-Simon (born 8 July 1996) is a professional footballer who plays as a winger for UAE First Division League club Gulf United.
 Born in England, he plays for the Montserrat national team.

 Club career

 Simon came through the UCD academy as a student, and made his senior breakthrough as an 18 year old in July 2014.
 His debut came against Bradford City in a friendly match.
-He faced competition for places, and after making just 3 appearances for the club, he joined newly promoted side Longford Town in December 2014.
-He spent 2 seasons there, and established himself as a key squad member, making 54 appearances in total and scoring 3 goals.
+He faced competition for places, and after making just three appearances for the club, he joined newly promoted side Longford Town in December 2014.
+He spent two seasons there, and established himself as a key squad member, making 54 appearances in total and scoring three goals.